OffchainLabs/arbitrum-tutorials/packages/eth_deposit/README.md

 ---

-####  **2. Through the Inbox Contract :**
+####  **3. Directly Through the Inbox Contract :**
 `Inbox.sol` is the Arbitrum inbox contract that resides on Layer 1 and allows users and contracts to transfer ETH between Ethereum and Arbitrum chain.
-Users can transfer Ether into the Arbitrum chain by sending a `depositEth` transaction to the this contract that is deployed on the Layer 1.
+Users can transfer Ether into the Arbitrum chain by sending a `depositEth` transaction directly to the this contract that is deployed on the Layer 1.
 See the `exec_throughInbox.js` for sample usage.

 ---